 You can’t call yourself a true foodie if you don’t have a bottle of homemade Native Vanilla extract in your kitchen.
-It’s Nectar of the Gods — the concentrated heart of our famous superior-quality vanilla tahitensis.
+It’s Nectar of the Gods — the concentrated heart of our famous superior-quality vanilla.

 Your homemade vanilla extract is guaranteed to be the secret ingredient that will put your baking on par with Michelin Star restaurants.
-It also makes for the most perfect, thoughtful and unique gift.
+It also makes for the most perfect, thoughtful and unique vanilla gift.
 The good news is that it’s super easy to learn how to make vanilla extract with our extract vanilla beans.
 We also supply other products, such as vanilla powder.

-All you need is a some of our Native Vanilla pods, a bottle of alcohol and patience.
+All you need is some of our Native Vanilla pods, a bottle of alcohol and patience.

 Trust us.
 The results are worth the wait.